Vaishnavi10706/Vaishnavi10706/README.md

 **MySQL • Python • Machine Learning • Power BI**

-An end-to-end analytics project focused on understanding and predicting customer churn.
+An end to end analytics project focused on understanding and predicting customer churn.

 * Designed a relational database structure for customer analytics.
 * Performed data cleaning and exploratory analysis using Python.